 There are additional measures for arrivals from the countries listed as high risk by the Croatian Institute of Public Health, regardless of vaccination status.
-Those from South Africa, Zanzibar, Tanzania and Brazil must produce a negative PCR test taken within 48 hours of arrival, and then must self-isolate for 14 days.
+Those from South Africa, Zanzibar and Tanzania must produce a negative PCR test taken within 48 hours of arrival, and then must self-isolate for 14 days.

-Arrivals from Great Britain, Cyprus, Russia and India must present a negative PCR test taken within 72 hours or an antigen test taken within 48 hours.
+Travelers from Brazil are no longer required to quarantine.
+However, on arrival they must produce a negative PCR test taken within 72 hours or an antigen test taken within 48 hours.

-Countries or regions which are on the "red" or "dark red" list of the European Center for Disease Control must abide by the same rules as the UK, Cyprus, Russia and India.
-As of August 10, these include Spain, Portugal, most of Greece, and parts of Italy and France, among other destinations.
+Countries or regions which are on the "red" or "dark red" list of the European Center for Disease Control must also abide by these same.
 For a full list, see here.

 What's the Covid situation?

 Croatia has seen Europe's eighth highest death rate per capita, just below Italy.
-The country missed its goal of vaccinating half all adults with a single dose by July 1 -- as of September 10, just over 40% have been vaccinated.
+The country missed its goal of vaccinating half all adults with a single dose by July 1 -- as of December 2, nearly 48% have been vaccinated.
 As a result, it is seeing a growing number of cases linked to the Delta variant, and officials have warned of further restrictions being imposed from autumn.
-As of September 10 there had been over 380,000 cases and 8,405 deaths.
+As of December 2, there have been 613,914 cases and 10,967 deaths.